wasmerio/wasmer-php/README.md

 ## Examples

+### Toy example

-There is a toy program in `tests/`, written in Rust:
+There is a toy program in `examples/simple.rs`, written in Rust (or any other language that compiles to WASM):

 ```rust
 #[no_mangle]